Alveel/minio-manager/README.md

 ### Required

 - `MINIO_MANAGER_CLUSTER_NAME` The name of the cluster, used for example in the secret backend
-- `MINIO_MANAGER_MINIO_ENDPOINT` What host:port to use as MinIO/S3 endpoint
+- `MINIO_MANAGER_S3_ENDPOINT` What host:port to use as MinIO/S3 endpoint
 - `MINIO_MANAGER_MINIO_CONTROLLER_USER` The entry of the MinIO controller user in the secret backend that contains its access and secret keys
-- `MINIO_MANAGER_CLUSTER_RESOURCES_FILE` The YAML file with the MinIO resource configuration (buckets, policies, etc.)
 - `MINIO_MANAGER_SECRET_BACKEND_TYPE` What secret backend to use.
 Currently only keepass is supported
 - `MINIO_MANAGER_SECRET_BACKEND_S3_ACCESS_KEY` The access key to the S3 bucket where the secret database is stored
 - `MINIO_MANAGER_SECRET_BACKEND_S3_SECRET_KEY` The secret key to the S3 bucket where the secret database is stored

+#### Required for Keepass

 - `MINIO_MANAGER_KEEPASS_PASSWORD` Keepass database password

 ### Optional

+- `MINIO_MANAGER_CLUSTER_RESOURCES_FILE` The YAML file with the MinIO resource configuration (buckets, policies, etc.), defaults to `resources.yaml`
 - `MINIO_MANAGER_MINIO_ENDPOINT_SECURE` Whether to use HTTPS for the endpoint.
 Defaults to `True`
 - `MINIO_MANAGER_SECRET_BACKEND_S3_BUCKET` The name of the bucket where the secret backend is kept.
 Defaults to `minio-manager-secrets`
 - `MINIO_MANAGER_KEEPASS_FILE` The name of the database file in the S3 bucket.
 Defaults to `secrets.kdbx`
 - `MINIO_MANAGER_LOG_LEVEL` The log level of the application.
 Defaults to `INFO`, may also use `DEBUG`
 - `MINIO_MANAGER_DEFAULT_BUCKET_VERSIONING` What bucket versioning level to use for all buckets by default if not specified on the bucket level.
-Defaults to "Disabled", can also configure "Enabled" or "Suspended"
+Defaults to "Suspended", can also configure "Enabled"
 - `MINIO_MANAGER_DEFAULT_LIFECYCLE_POLICY` What lifecycle policy (in `mc ilm export` format) to attach to all buckets by default
-- `MINIO_MANAGER_DEFAULT_BUCKET_CREATE_SERVICE_ACCOUNT` Whether to automatically create service accounts for each bucket with access to just that bucket
+- `MINIO_MANAGER_DEFAULT_BUCKET_CREATE_SERVICE_ACCOUNT` Whether to automatically create service accounts for each bucket with access to just that bucket.
+Defaults to False
-- `MINIO_MANAGER_SERVICE_ACCOUNT_POLICY_BASE_FILE` What policy to use as a base for a service account when automatically generated, defaults to [`service-account-policy-base.json`](/minio_manager/resources/service-account-policy-base.json)
+- `MINIO_MANAGER_SERVICE_ACCOUNT_POLICY_BASE_FILE` What policy to use as a base for a service account when automatically generated, defaults to [`service-account-policy-base.json`](/minio_manager/resources/service-account-policy-base.json).
+MUST contain BUCKET_NAME_REPLACE_ME in the resources

 ## To do features